Tomato and Mozzarella Risotto

-- Melt 1 tbsp butter (double for 4p) in a pan with a lid over medium heat.
+- Melt 1 tbsp butter (double for 4p) in a pan over medium heat.

 - Add the onion, garlic and a drizzle of oil.

-- Fry over low heat for 5 mins, or until they're soft.
+- Fry over low heat for 5 mins, until both are softened.

 - Add the risotto rice, stir and cook until the edges of the rice are translucent, 1-2 mins.